Organic Antibacterial Wipes For A Safe (and clean) HomeMar 28, 2017

 I go through my organic antibacterial wipes like nobody’s business.

-I’m not sure if that’s because I have a small, undiagnosed case of OCD or if all of you moms with toddlers can relate…? 😉
+I’m not sure if that’s because I have a small, undiagnosed case of OCD or if all of you mommas with toddlers can relate…? 😉

 Anyway, I love my organic antibacterial wipes a lot.

-And because I make them from items I already own, they cost me $1 and last for six months to a year.
+And because I make them from items I already own, they cost me less and last much longer.

-Some recipes I’ve tried over the years call for water, vinegar, dish detergent, and oils but I’ve found that it doesn’t clean all of the grime unless I spend an eternity scrubbing away.
+Some recipes I’ve tried over the years call for water, vinegar, dish detergent, and oils but I’ve found that it doesn’t clean all of the grime unless I spend an afternoon scrubbing away.

 What works best for my home is this: